Mocking Functions 🔗

 }

-You can invoke CALL and CALL_GET macros from a fake function, however, if the function being mocked is invoked recursively then subsequent invocations will not go through your fake function.
+You can invoke CALL and CALL_GET macros from a fake function, however, if the function being mocked is invoked recursively then subsequent invocations will not use your fake function.
 This is because CALL and CALL_GET suspend the mock until they return.
+It is only after the outermost recursive call returns that the mock will be restored.

 Spying Using Fakes 🔗